allysontishler/MI449-C1-StaticSiteExplorer/blog/source/_posts/stellar-starships.md

 ---
-title: Stellar Starships
+title: How to Place an Order
 ---

+## Want to place an order for a starship?
+Find more informatin here!

 Welcome to Stellar Starships!
 Our company specializes in crafting customized starships tailored to your wildest dreams, ensuring that your journey through the universe is unforgettable.
-Find out more about Stellar Starships in our [About page!](about.html)

-## Stellar Starships

-### The place for personally customized starships!